 - Do NOT take pictures of someone without their permission.
 Many Pagans and Wiccans are still in the broom closet, and that's their choice.
 If you want to take a photo of a friend, make sure there's no one in the background who can be identified, unless you've checked to make sure it's okay first.

 - Don't touch other people's stuff.
 Most Pagans and Wiccans are very particular about the handling of their magical tools.
 To pick up someone's wand or athame and gush about how nice it is... well, it's a HUGE breach of protocol.
+This rule also applies to drums and other musical instruments - many drums are consecrated as magical tools by their owners.
 Ask permission before touching anything.

 - Don't argue with vendors about the worth of their merchandise.
 Believe me, there's nothing worse than knowing a person spent literally weeks crafting a beautiful object, and then seeing someone haggle because they don't think it's worth it.
 It's one thing if you're short on cash, but don't ever tell an artisan that their time and skill is valueless.